If your back starts hurting after an hour or two at your desk, the problem is often not just “too much sitting.”

 The PostureFit SL adjustable lumbar support is specifically designed to support the sacrum and maintain the natural S-curve of the spine, which can be very beneficial for sciatica by reducing pressure on the lower back and hips.
 The 135-degree recline also helps.

-While it’s more expensive than average, the Herman Miller Aeron chair’s benefits (optimal back support, high-quality materials, and 12-year warranty) add up and make it the best (and most copied) ergonomic office chair of 2025.
+While it’s more expensive than average, the Herman Miller Aeron chair’s benefits (optimal back support, high-quality materials, and 12-year warranty) add up and make it the best (and most copied) ergonomic office chair of 2026.

-The Herman Miller is generally considered very durable, with many users reporting they last well beyond the 12-year warranty.
+Herman Miller is generally considered very durable, with many users reporting that they last well beyond the 12-year warranty.
 The mesh is high quality and known to maintain its tension for a long time.

 However, some components, like the gas lift cylinder, might need replacement eventually.